-What causes the narrowing of the spinal canal?
+What causes the progressive narrowing of the spinal canal?
 We see this in some patients who’ve had a spinal injury, a tumor, or a herniated disc.
-However, the most common causes would be degenerative arthritis and degenerative disc disease.
+However, the natural history of LSS suggests the most common causes would be degenerative arthritis and degenerative disc disease.

 Osteoarthritis can also contribute to degeneration of the discs between the vertebrae, and thickening of the ligaments.
-This can increase the risk of a one vertebra “slipping” onto another, called spondylolisthesis.
-All of these complications reduce the amount of space in the spinal canal, and put unwelcome pressure on these crucial nerves.
+This can increase the risk of one vertebra “slipping” onto another, called degenerative spondylolisthesis.
+All of these complications reduce the amount of space in the spinal canal and put unwelcome pressure on these crucial nerves.

 Lumbar Spinal Stenosis Symptoms